bwz3rbot/TAPLAP-clone/readme.md

 ## Wiki Revitalizer <a name ="revitalizer"></a> `(UPDATE 10-17-20)`

-I have also included a script that will allow you to refresh the data in wiki.
+I have also included a script that will allow you to refresh the data in your userdirectory wiki.
 Simply run this command to refresh the wiki with the users in your database:
 ```
 $ node src/install/WikiRevitalizer.js true
 ```